romilly/qiskit-pi/README.md

 It needs tidying up and much more testing but it's a good start.

+Building the container currently takes several hours on an 8 GB Pi and it is bigger than it needs to be.
-Once I've done more testing I will publish the pre-built container.
+Once I've done tidying and testing I will publish a pre-built container.

 ## Alternatives!

 You may prefer to install qiskit on the Pi in a virtual environment.

-As of 1 June the installation takes under an hour and a half on an 8GB Pi 4 running Raspberry Pi OS.
+As of 1 June 2020 the installation took under an hour and a half on an 8GB Pi 4 running Raspberry Pi OS.

 It requires you to install the rust nightly build, so it takes up a fair amount of space.
 I believe you can uninstall rust after pip has installed `retowrkx`.